ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/programming-projects/square-root.md

          [2 frames hidden]  <built-in>
 ```

-If you run the program with the command `poetry run squareroot
+If you run the program with the command `poetry run squareroot --number 25000
---first 4 --second 10 --third 20` then it produces output like:
+--approach efficient --profile` then it produces output like:

 ```shell
 🧮 Attempting to calculate the square root of 25000!